-Onchain permissioning uses smart contracts to store and maintain the node, account, and admin whitelists.
+Onchain permissioning uses smart contracts to store and administer the node, account, and admin whitelists.
 Using onchain permissioning enables all nodes to read the whitelists from a single source, the blockchain.

-The permissioning smart contracts are provided in the PegaSysEng/permissioning-smart-contracts repository:
+The permissioning smart contracts provided in the PegaSysEng/permissioning-smart-contracts repository are:

-Ingress contracts for nodes and accounts - proxy contracts defined in the genesis file that defer the permissioning logic to the Node Rules and Account Rules contracts.
-The Ingress contracts are deployed to static addresses.
+- Ingress contracts for nodes and accounts - proxy contracts defined in the genesis file to defer the permissioning logic to the Node Rules and Account Rules contracts.
+The Ingress contracts deploy to static addresses.

-The Permissioning Management Dapp is provided to view and maintain the whitelists.
+The Permissioning Management Dapp provides view and maintain access to the whitelists.

 Permissioning implements three whitelists:

-Admins are accounts that can update the accounts and nodes whitelists
+- Admins, which are accounts that can update the accounts and nodes whitelists.

 Using account permissioning and privacy

 If using account permissioning and privacy, a signing key must be specified using the